Keep these tips in mind when you’re planning a home office:

 As you look for new ways to spend with the ease and convenience of debit, consider the following rewards checking account benefits:

 Earning cash back is the most immediate, and probably the most gratifying, of the many benefits of a rewards checking account.
-Discover Cashback Debit allows you to earn 1% cash back on up to $3,000 in debit card purchases each month.1 That means you can earn up to $360 a year in cashback bonus.
+Discover Cashback Debit, winner of NerdWallet’s 2020 Best Checking Account Overall Award, allows you to earn 1% cash back on up to $3,000 in debit card purchases each month.1 That means you can earn up to $360 a year in cashback bonus.

 Just think of all the ways you can put the money you get back to good use.
 You could save up and splurge on something special, like a date night.
 Or you could move your money straight to your online savings account to beef up your emergency fund.
 If you’re paying off student loans, or another type of debt, you could even use your cash back to help repay your loans more quickly and save money on interest.
 An advantage of a rewards checking account is that you can achieve other financial priorities through smart spending.